cthomas88/python-for-beginners/008-Concatination.md

 The out put would have actually been an error, and looked something like this:

 <pre><code>TypeError: can only concatenate str (not "int") to str</code></pre>

+This is because you cannot concatinate a string to an integer or floating point number, only strings can be concatinated to one another.